Pride Month Marketing: From Riot to Retail

 Published:

-Throughout June, rainbows are showing up everywhere – from online retailers to big box brands, and restaurant menus – as brands show their support for the LGBTQ community.
+Throughout June, rainbows are showing up everywhere – from online retailers to big box brands, and restaurant menus – as brands show their support for the LGBTQ+ community.

 One major brand that positioned itself as a fierce advocate early on is Absolut.
 Since the 1980s, Absolut has been advertising to and supporting the LGBTQ community, starting at a time when many retailers would have been worried about estranging other purchasers.
-The brand has had a steady presence in gay media, including being the first major sponsor on RuPaul’s Drag Race, which started as a niche TV show and has gone mainstream in the last few years.
+The brand has had a steady presence in gay media, including being the first major sponsor of RuPaul’s Drag Race, which started as a niche TV show and has gone mainstream in the last few years.

 Other important questions to keep in mind:

-• Is your brand or company showing genuine support for the LGBTQ community, or are they showing support because others are during this month?
+• Is your brand or company showing genuine support for the LGBTQ+ community, or are they showing support because others are during this month?

 • Are your other marketing campaigns inclusive?